Professor Tania Voon

 Email firstname.lastname@example.org Find an Expert Find an Expert

 Tania Voon is Professor at Melbourne Law School, The University of Melbourne.
-She is a former Legal Officer of the Appellate Body Secretariat of the World Trade Organization (WTO) and has previously practised law with Mallesons Stephen Jaques and the Australian Government Solicitor.
-In addition to her current role, Tania has taught law at Georgetown University, the University of Western Ontario, the Australian National University, Monash University, and Bond University.
+She is a former Legal Officer of the Appellate Body Secretariat of the World Trade Organization (WTO) and has previously practised law with Mallesons Stephen Jaques (now King & Wood Mallesons) and the Australian Government Solicitor.
+In addition to her current role, Tania has taught law at the National University of Singapore, Chinese University of Hong Kong, Georgetown University, University of British Columbia, University of Western Ontario, Australian National University, Monash University, and Bond University.
 Tania undertook her Master of Laws at Harvard Law School and her PhD in Law at the University of Cambridge.

 Tania has published widely in the areas of public international law and international economic law.
 She is the author of Cultural Products and the World Trade Organization (Cambridge: Cambridge University Press, 2007), editor of Trade Liberalisation and International Co-operation: A Legal Analysis of the Trans-Pacific Partnership Agreement (Edward Elgar, UK, 2013), and co-author of Regulatory Autonomy in International Economic Law: The Evolution of Australian Policy on Trade and Investment (Edward Elgar, UK, 2017).
 She is a member of the Editorial Boards of the Journal of International Economic Law, Journal of International Arbitration, Journal of International Trade Law and Policy, World Trade Review, Transnational Corporations, Indian Journal of International Economic Law, and Australian Year Book of International Law, and Editor of the Oxford University Press Series on International Economic Law.